bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Animate unordered list into position." />
 </p>

-We&apos;re going to take an unordered list that we cloned in there and animate it into its position.
+<p>We&apos;re going to take an unordered list that we cloned in there and
+animate it into its position.
 And again, what we&apos;re doing is we&apos;re moving it from one position to another.
-This corner when we added it to our clone, is set to minus 2000 pixels because these are 400 pixels wide and there&apos;s five of them.
+This corner when we added it to our clone, is set to minus 2000 pixels because these are 400 pixels wide and there&apos;s five of them.</p>

-Next, we&apos;re going to move it from minus 2000 pixels to minus 1600 pixels which will move it over 400 pixels.
+<p>Next, we&apos;re going to move it from minus 2000 pixels to minus 1600 pixels
+which will move it over 400 pixels.
 That will push the right side of this into our slider.
-We have our last element, we&apos;re animating to the left position, and left position is now minus 1600 pixels over 700 milliseconds using easeInQuad.
+We have our last element, we&apos;re animating to the left position, and left position is now minus 1600 pixels over 700 milliseconds using easeInQuad.</p>

-Add this into our script.
-But instead of left 0, we&apos;re moving to leftPosition.
-Which is that minus 1600 pixels, the counter which is four times <b>imageWidth</b> which is 400 that&apos;s 1600, with the minus sign in front of it and with the px that&apos;s going to move that into the correct place.
+<p>Add this into our script.
+But instead of left 0, we&apos;re moving to
+leftPosition.
+Which is that minus 1600 pixels, the counter which is four times <b>imageWidth</b> which is 400 that&apos;s 1600, with the minus sign in front of it and with the px that&apos;s going to move that into the correct place.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 357. script;  (214) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">